Anatomy

 - Sort: Sorts the attachments alphabetically based on file name

-- More Actions: Displays list of actions that can be performed on all or selected attached files
+- More Actions: Displays a list of actions that can be performed on all or selected attached files

 - Attachments tab: Displays in the contextual side panel noting attachments to view (full component within contextual side panel only)